How to watch WWE SmackDown, Raw, NXT and NXT UK on TV in the UK

 SmackDown is broadcast at 1:00am within the early hours of each Saturday morning.

-It is going to be proven every week on BT Sport 1 and on-line through the BT Sport participant and app.
+It will likely be proven every week on BT Sport 1 and on-line through the BT Sport participant and app.

 - Take a look at the most recent BT Sport offers – together with non-contract month-to-month passes